ZhenfaZheng/NAMDinMomentumSpace/README.md

 cd src
 ```
 To compile this program, you should specify the path to your HDF5 library.
-Firstly, open the "Makefile"
+Open the "Makefile"
 ```
 vim Makefile
 ```
 Modify the two flags "IFLAGS" and "LFLAGS"
 ```
-IFLAGS = -I/path/to/your/hdf5/include
+IFLAGS = -I/\${path-to-your-hdf5-dir}/include
-LFLAGS = -I/path/to/your/hdf5/include -lhdf5 -lhdf5_fortran
+LFLAGS = -I/\${path-to-your-hdf5-dir}/include -lhdf5 -lhdf5_fortran
 ```
 After modifying the "Makefile", compile the Hefei-NAMD-EPC
 ```
 make clean
 make
 ```
-You will get an excutable file "namd-epc" for simulation of NAMD in momentum
+You will get an excutable file "namd-epc" for simulations of NAMD in momentum
 space.